-Ductless Air Conditioning: Comprehensive Information and Advice
+Ductless Air Conditioning and Heat Pumps: Comprehensive Information

-Overview of Ductless
+Overview of Ductless Heat Pumps and Air Conditioners

-The mini split ductless air conditioner is practically invisible to the eye.
+The ductless heat pump or air conditioner is practically invisible to the eye.
 It is likely that you’ve been in a house with one and not even known it.
 The small (one to three-inch) holes where the cool air will be delivered can be located high on your walls, low to the ground, or anywhere in between.
 The rest of the system is smaller than a conventional furnace and can be installed in a crawl space or basement.
 There are no visible features in your rooms except the small holes where the cool air flows.

-Advantages of Ductless
+Advantages of Ductless Heat Pumps and Air Conditioners

 - The first and perhaps most significant advantage of these systems are their small size.
 They can be easily zoned to heat and cool individual rooms using split systems.
-While conventional ducted systems often do two zones at most, ductless air conditioning systems can easily have as many as four or five indoor air handling units which can create four or five zones.
+While conventional ducted systems often do two zones at most, ductless air conditioning and heat pump systems can easily have as many as four or five indoor air handling units which can create four or five zones.
 All of this still only requires one outdoor unit!

 - These systems also naturally save energy.
 Ducts, especially if they run through hot attics and crawl spaces naturally lose energy in getting you your cool air.